 - Assemble tacos.

-- Garnish to your little heart’s content.
+- Garnish to your little heart’s content with your favourite toppings.

 How to Cook Shrimp in the Oven